dbybanez/100-days-of-code/r1-log.md

 ### R1D94
 Integrated create URL function, fixed a bug where a if a slug exists, the slug would still be inserted in the database.
 Next up would be to implement the redirection.

+### R1D95-100
+URL shortener is done!
+But I'll have to deploy it first and see if it works.
+It was fun joining the #100DaysOfCode challenge and I've learned a lot, like a lot a lot!